kevinboone/vlc-server/docs/SERVER_FAQ.md

 VLC server will play any stream that VLC can play.
 Internet radio stations that stream using HTTP, IceCast, etc., will usually play.
-However, `vlc-server` has no built-in support for Internet radio.
-Streams can be added to the media database along with local media, but `vlc-server` provides no way to put them there.
+However, `vlc-server` has only minimal support for Internet radio.
+Streams can be added to the media database, but `vlc-server` provides no way to put them there.
 See the `radio-support/` directory for ideas on how to populate the media database with radio streams.